nagapavan525/nagapavan525/README.md

 15. Image Captioning - Image Captioning - Integrating CNN + LSTMs
 16. Monocular Depth Estimation and 3D plane surface prediction from 2D data which can be used in VR, AR, and Autonomous driving.

-**Currently part of IBM Watson and IBM Cloud Pak Systems in IBM Software Labs**

 **How to reach me:**